modus-continens/fse22-artifact/README.md

 Note that this will reduce the build time, because serving locally reduces the delay from fetching over the network.

+Below is an explanation of the main files in the artifact:
+- `binary_filenames.txt`: A list of binaries fetched from our S3 bucket and served locally, instead of the original URLs which are no longer accessible.
+- `Dockerfile`: Used to build a container image that contains Modus, the case study repositories, and other packages needed to generate the data.
+- `entrypoint.sh`: A script that runs inside the container image, allowing interactive selection of the desired result/data, before execution.
+- `nginx.conf`: An Nginx configuration used to serve binaries by routing based on the URL.
+We use this as an alternative to an extensive modification of the facts used in the original OpenJDK case study.
+- `cert.pem` and `key.pem`: Trusted SSL certificates (in the container image) that facilitate serving the binaries through Nginx.
+- `run.sh`: The main script that runs on the host machine; it builds and starts up the aforementioned container image.

 # Acquiring the Artifact

 You may acquire the artifact from GitHub.